Community Climate Capacity

 flooding or prolonged heat waves, climate change is increasingly affecting our communities.
 After launching in May 2023, the CCC team shared detailed information about the program with communities and organizations across the province, gathering feedback on climate change and sustainability challenges.

 In October 2023, interested communities and organizations were invited to apply for the CCC program.
-In May 2024, 19 municipalities and communities were welcomed to the program.
-They will receive support to identify climate challenges, develop policy and planning initiatives and help implement local adaptation and mitigation actions.
+In May 2024, 19 participants were welcomed to the program.
+Since then, participating communities have continued to receive dedicated support to identify climate challenges, develop policy and planning initiatives and help implement local adaptation and mitigation actions.

 NEWMunicipal Climate Learning Group